-The Network Analyst I will work with a team that assures the availability and efficient operation of NFA networks and system software and hardware.
+The Network Analyst II will help assure the availability and efficient operation of NFA networks and system software and hardware.

 The Quantitative Risk Associate will join the OTC Derivatives department's Risk team to support NFA's responsibilities in monitoring swap dealers' (SD) internal capital and margin models' performance and conducting risk data analysis.
 The Quantitative Risk Associate will also provide technical expertise on capital, margin, and other matters relating to quantitative risk management and collateral disputes.

 By actively engaging in the development of our employees, NFA has further enhanced our culture and advancement of our employees, which drives our success.